-During 2022 the company returned to a hybrid working style.
-Client meetings returned to a combination of virtual and in person engagements.
-A Flexible Working Policy was introduced as a pilot for six months until the end of 2022.
-This was officially implemented in January 2023.
+AM Best adopts a hybrid working style, with a combination of virtual and in-person engagements.
+A Flexible Working Policy was implemented in January 2023.
 All Policies and Procedures and analytical standards continued to be followed and there was no material interruption to AM Bests' operations.